After humbling start to season, Schanaman finding his groove again as Huskers blank Bears

 Nebraska's pitching proved to be critical on cool day when the bats struggled a bit.
 The Huskers produced only four hits.

 "Baseball presents all kinds of weird things for you," Bolt said.
-"That was not your typical mid-week game where both team have played a lot of games here recently."
+"That was not your typical midweek game where both teams have played a lot of games here recently."

 The Huskers broke a scoreless tie in the fifth inning on Luke Boynton's RBI single to left field.
 Luke Roskam opened the frame by drilling a double to right field, and he was moved over on a sacrifice bunt before Boynton, who had two hits, delivered his fourth RBI in two games.